Introduction: The Theology of the Gospel of Jesus Christ

 Jesus’ life and teachings serve as a guiding light, helping us comprehend the essence of God and the significance of our existence.
 Through His miracles, parables, and interactions with people from all walks of life, Jesus exemplified the values and principles that underpin the Kingdom of God.

 Christianity firmly believes that Jesus is divine as He is proclaimed to be the Son of God.
 His divinity becomes evident through His teachings, miraculous deeds, and ultimately, His resurrection from death.
-The Gospel affirms that in taking on human form as Jesus did so willingly -God became flesh- thereby dwelling among humanity with the purpose of bringing salvation while reconciling humanity with Himself.
+The Gospel affirms that in taking on human form as Jesus did so willingly -God became flesh- thereby dwelling among humanity with the purpose to bring salvation while reconciling humanity with Himself.

 The importance of faith and salvation in the Gospel